-Maintain separate instructor & student versions of Jupyter notebooks
+Maintain separate instructor & student versions of Jupyter notebooks.

 Automatically grade coding exercises written using Python, R, Julia, and more.

-- Manually grade free-form exercises and other tasks
+Manually grade free-form exercises and other tasks.

-Leave comments for students
+Leave comments for students.

-Track student grades
+Track student grades.

 The official nbgrader project is implemented as Python scripts and extensions to Jupyter classic and JupyterLab.
-CoCalc has it’s own completely new implementation of nbgrader from scratch in order to fully support realtime collaboration, course management, and other functionality of CoCalc.
+CoCalc has its own completely new implementation of nbgrader from scratch in order to fully support realtime collaboration, course management, and other functionality of CoCalc.